 Moreover, an OTS suit is an enforcement proceeding in an administrative forum, not a federal court.
 The OTS enjoys longer statutes of limitations, lower evidentiary burdens, and fewer state law defenses than would be available in a civil court proceeding.
 In addition, there is no impartial jurist; an administrative judge hears the case and makes a recommendation to the OTS director, who reviews the case de novo.
 The director makes a final decision that is appealable only to the United States Court of Appeals.
-The court may reverse the decision only if the director abused his discretion, violated the Constitution, or made a decision unsupported by substantial evidence.
-OTS can also combine multiple failed banks in one litigation and sue third parties in a global proceeding rather than on a transactional basis; as an example, it threatened to do this against Deloitte and KPMG during the S&L crisis.
+The court may reverse the decision only if the director abused his discretion, violated the Constitution, or made a decision unsupported by substantial evidence.84 OTS can also combine multiple failed banks in one litigation and sue third parties in a global proceeding rather than on a transactional basis; for example, it threatened to do this against Deloitte and KPMG during the S&L crisis.

-Restitution Theory
+A. Restitution Theory

-Congress has specifically granted OTS the ability to bring cease-and-desist proceedings as part of its enforcement power.
-The ability to require restitution to compensate for losses is a component of this grant.
-However, before it can use this power to order restitution, the OTS must first establish that the defendants were either "unjustly enriched" or acted with "reckless disregard" for the law.
-85
+Congress has specifically granted OTS the ability to bring cease-and-desist proceedings as part of its enforcement power.85 The ability to require restitution to compensate for